Frequently Asked Questions Regarding CareShield Life

 1. How is TPD insurance different from CareShield life in terms of coverage and payout?
 Is there an overlap?

 Total and Permanent Disability (TPD) is defined as loss of both arms, or both legs or both eyes or alternate of them.
 Or when a person cannot work anymore due to disability.
-TPD insurance provides a lump sum benefit for medium to longer term financial assistance, in the event of total and permanent disability which stops the policyholder from working.
+TPD insurance provides a lump sum benefit for medium to long term financial assistance, in the event of total and permanent disability which stops the policyholder from working.

 CareShield Life, on the other hand, covers severe disability which is defined as when one cannot perform 3 out of 6 of the activities of daily living (ADLs).
 It pays a monthly amount for life and it is meant to pay for part of the cost needed for long term care (LTC).